xAwakenDeveloper/Andromeda-Discord-Bot/README.md

 - 🛠️ **Easy to configure** – Minimal setup required, no API key needed.
 - 🤖 **Discord integration** – Ready to add to your server and interact with users.
 - 💬 **Simple AI responses** – Can answer questions, chat, and assist with basic tasks.
+- ❌ **No censorship** - Andromeda is uncensored, that means NSFW is not a problem.

 ---